 Continuing Education Activity

-Mercury has been used for centuries in multiple capacities including medicinal and widespread industrial use.
+Mercury has been used for centuries in multiple capacities, including medicinal and widespread industrial use.
 Because of this, it is a common chemical exposure and environmental pollutant.
-There are several forms of mercury which lead to different mercury intoxication syndromes.
-This activity describes the the presentation of patients with mercury poisoning and highlights the role of the interprofessional team in caring for these patients.
+There are several forms of mercury that lead to different mercury intoxication syndromes.
+This activity describes the presentation of patients with mercury poisoning and highlights the role of the interprofessional team in caring for these patients.

 - Describe the pathophysiology of mercury poisoning.